inBeat/inbeat-website/content/singles/pricing.md

     - answer: >-
         This depends on the scale at which you want to do influencer marketing.
 Think about how many influencers you want to work with and how many you will need to contact.
 Our experience is that 200 credits is enough for 1 campaign per month.
       question: How many credits do I need?
+    - question: What is a campaign?
+      answer: >-
+        An influencer marketing campaign usually represents a specific outreach effort.
+For example, you want to outreach 100 potential influencers for a back-to-school campaign.
+It is an easy way to manage the lifecycle of your influencer marketing.
     - question: What do I get when I export my campaign?
       answer: "You will receive the following information, if available: Handle, Email, Profile URL, Language, Followers, Engagement, Topics, Website."
     - answer: >-